shawn-grant/caribbean-microsoft-internship/README.md

     - For FTE: Atleast 1 technical assessment prior to the interview.
 Then 2 or more rounds of behavioral and technical interviews.

 **Can I apply to other roles on the Microsoft Careers website?**
 > Currently, ONLY the roles stated above have been approved for applicants from the Caribbean.

+**Can I apply to roles in other locations, other than Redmond?**
+> Currently, ONLY the roles stated above have been approved for applicants from the Caribbean.

 **Am I guaranteed to get an offer if I apply?**